vedagaya3-hub/Support-Ticket-Triage-Agent/observation_log.md

 My observation: comparision between experiments is really good, gives lot of good data.

 7. I considered adding a loop for this agent.
-But I felt it might not be a good idea to implement for this particular task.
+But I decided against it - I made ticket triage as a single-pass decision, not an iterative dialogue as it would pause and wait for human clarification.
 Question - What is the recommended pattern for human-in-the-loop workflows in LangGraph where the agent needs to pause and wait for input?
 I saw interrupt() in the docs but wasn't sure if that was the right approach for this use case.

 8. No sensitive data scrubbing is happening before traces are uploaded